Frequently Asked Questions

 How long will treatment take?

 Treatment can vary depending on the severity of each case and on the motivation of each patient.
-Because of the modern technology and advanced orthodontic systems used by Dr. Berkman and Dr. Shapiro, you may be surprised to hear that treatment will not last as long as you may suspect!
+Because of the modern technology and advanced orthodontic systems used by Dr. Berkman, Dr. Shapiro, and Dr. Shoukri, you may be surprised to hear that treatment will not last as long as you may suspect!
 At your first appointment, you will be given an estimate of the length of your specific treatment. back to top

 Does it hurt to have braces?

 Braces do not have to hurt!
 Some pressure is normal, because the teeth are slowly moving through bone to their new positions.
 The special miniature brackets and new “space-age” wires used by Berkman & Shapiro Orthodontics provide some of the most gentle forces available, so that soreness is minimized and you can forget you’re even wearing braces. back to top

 Why should I be concerned about a bad bite or misfit of my teeth?

 “Bad bites” can be detrimental to a patient’s dental health by possibly causing premature wear on the teeth, asymmetrical jaw growth, difficulty in brushing, or a malfunctioning bite.
 Orthodontics will align your teeth for optimum function, hygiene, and appearance. back to top

 Will braces interfere with playing a musical instrument?